 - help explain the land division process .

-A surveyor will prepare the plan and necessary paperwork to lodge with DAC and a conveyancer or solicitor will prepare the necessary application to be lodged in the Lands Titles Office (LTO).
+A surveyor prepares the plan and paperwork to lodge with SCAP and a conveyancer or solicitor prepares the application to lodge at Land Services SA (LSSA).

-All plans of division must be prepared according to the Plan Presentation Guidelines and the relevant LTO application must satisfy the Real Property Act, 1858 and LTO requirements.
+All plans of division must be prepared according to the Plan Presentation Guidelines and the LSSA application must meet the Real Property Act, 1858 and LSSA requirements.

-For information on how to lodge an application for subdividing land to DAC see Submitting development applications.
+For information on how to lodge an application for subdividing land to SCAP see Submitting development applications.

 Once lodged, you can check the status of your subdivision application online through the Land Division Application Search using either your unique ID number or development application number.